 Longset Beach on Koh Rong

 At one point you will pass the lagoon on your left hand side, and will have to cross a stretch of ocean water.
 There is also a small shop along the way where you can purchase some cold beverages.

-I’d recommend you go all the way to Pura Vita and relax there for lunch and some drinks.
-The restaurant is a little pricey relative to some of the places to eat on Koh Touch (around $7 per person), but the food quality is of a good standard – Try the fish and chips, as it is one of the best I’ve had for a very long time (though the portion was a little small).
+We recommend that you go all the way to Pura Vita and relax there for lunch and some drinks.
+The restaurant is a little pricey relative to some of the places to eat on Koh Touch (around $7 per person), but the food quality is of a good standard – Try the fish and chips, as it is one of the best we’ve had for a very long time (though the portion was a little small).

 All in all, the trip will take about 3-4 hours, if you stop off for lunch.
 But it is definitely worth it!
 Take a look at some video highlights of the walk below: